Sharp EL-8, Facit 1111, & Addo-X 9364

 There are video advertisements for the Sharp ELSI-8 on the YouTube site at http://www.youtube.com/watch?v=nCcgoTc8AQc and http://www.youtube.com/watch?v=uyaJ3YgtjWo.
 It is "the world's smallest electronic calculator".

-With the rear cover removed, revealing the very neat and compact way in which the circuit boards and the rechargeable battery pack are arranged.
+The rear cover has been removed, revealing the very neat and compact way in which the circuit boards and the rechargeable battery pack are arranged.

 After removing the top cover the "Itron" vacuum-fluorescent display tubes can be seen.